Patrick-Murray Administration Appoints a Global Warming Solutions Advisory Committee

 “MassDOT, HED, and EEA have and will continue to work very closely together to implement the GWSA, and usher in a GHG emission free future for the Commonwealth,” said MassDOT Secretary and CEO Richard A. Davey.
 “As part of our GreenDOT initiative, MassDOT encourages smart growth and alternative modes of transportation which will put us at the forefront of reducing the carbon intensity of our transportation system.”

 Governor Deval Patrick signed the GWSA into law in August of 2008, ensuring that Massachusetts has one of the most ambitious regulatory programs to address climate change in the country (80 percent reduction of greenhouse gas emissions economy-wide by 2050).
 It also called upon EEA, in consultation with other state agencies and the public, to set a 2020 target between 10 and 25 percent below 1990 levels and to develop a plan to reach that target.
-EEA subsequently set the most aggressive GHG target possible for 2020 at 25 percent below 1990 levels, and released The Massachusetts Clean Energy & Climate Plan for 2020 in December 2010.
+EEA subsequently set the most aggressive GHG target possible for 2020 at 25 percent below 1990 levels, and released The Massachusetts Clean Energy and Climate Plan for 2020 in December 2010.

 The 136-page Clean Energy and Climate Plan for 2020 contains a "portfolio" of established and new measures that reduce energy waste, save money, and stimulate the adoption of clean energy technologies, thereby creating jobs while simultaneously reducing GHG emissions.
 It is estimated that 42,000 to 48,000 jobs would result from full implementation of the plan by 2020, from clean energy jobs like installers and scientists to other jobs throughout the economy as lower fossil-fuel energy expenses lead to more spending on in-state goods and services.